vmware/concord-bft/README.md

 ## Build (Ubuntu Linux 18.04)

 We use Conan Package Manager to install all concord-bft dependencies.
-Dependencies that currently are not supported by the conan center, have custom conan installer in concord-bft/.conan
+Dependencies that are currently not supported by the conan center, have a custom conan installer within concord-bft/.conan.

 ### Build concord-bft